CoolerGit/Pizazilla/README.md

-# Pizazilla-.
+# FAQ Section-.
-This is a Pizza website that I have created using a combination of HTML, CSS, and JavaScript.
+This is the FAQ Section to a restaurant website that I am creating.